iodigital-com/io-technology/data/blog/exploring-mobile-development-with-react-native.md

 During my project, I experienced what it's like doing some layout work, implementing navigation, and dark mode, building a button by wrapping the `Pressable` Core component, and working with the `CategoryList` Core component.

-The latter I'm not satisfied with because if content overflowing beyond the safe area.
+The latter I'm not satisfied with because of content overflowing beyond the safe area.
 Even while wrapping this in the `<SafeArea>` Core component.
 This is particularly noticeable on iOS.

 ![ui.png](/articles/exploring-mobile-development-with-react-native/project.webp)